 Jury Verdict Research published data on verdicts in severe leg injury cases over the 10 years prior to October 2010.
 By severe, I mean severe: crush injuries and amputations.
-For injuries to one or both legs, as well as leg injuries resulting in varying degrees of leg amputations.
-The leg amputation categories include both traumatic and surgical amputations.
+For injuries to one or both legs, as well as leg injuries resulting in varying degrees of leg amputations, the statistics are as follows:

 This is interesting data and useful to use in negotiating your case.
 But asking the numbers to make sense is asking too much.